 A note on adjusting the volume

-There are several moments in the play where characters are yelling or singing loudly.
-This affected my ability to hear the audio descriptions.
+There are several moments in the play where characters are yelling or singing loudly, which affected my ability to hear the audio descriptions.
 Users may have to adjust their audio levels frequently during different scenes, though this may not be as much of a problem if users have their own headphones.

 For two of the songs, I wasn’t able to hear my audio description and the play at the same time.
 This was true no matter how loud I had the description playing.
 The two songs were the second half of “Waving Through a Window” and almost all of “You Will Be Found.”
-Even though I couldn’t hear the description, these were still two of my favorite songs in the entire play and I enjoyed listening to them immensely.
+Even though I couldn’t hear the description, these were still two of my favorite songs in the entire play and didn’t feature a lot of movement or visual details.

 How audio description helped me